erick1005/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-Display lines containing the pattern “root” and 3 lines after them in the file 17-hide word
 18-lines starting with letters
-19-eplace all characters A and c from input to Z and e respectively
+19-eplace all characters A and c from input to Z and e respectively 20- removes all letters c and C from input